drexel-pluto/pluto/README.md

 ## Quick start

-Get up and running with our Movies sample app:
+Get up and running with our app:

 1. Once you have the repo cloned and met all the requirements above, start the packager that will transform your JS code on-the-fly: